 Legend has it that after 8-year-old Mary Biddle fell through the ice off Mackinac Island and died back in December 1833, her father came up with the idea to mark a safe pathway to the mainland with Christmas trees.
 The practice continues to this day, guiding snowmobilers over an unofficial ice bridge between the island and St. Ignace in Michigan’s Upper Peninsula.

 A lesser known, yet no less significant bit of Biddle family history is that Agatha Biddle, Mary’s mother, was a leading example of Métis women who played instrumental roles in Mackinac Island’s economy and culture during the 19th century.
-That aspect of family history is now being celebrated at the new Biddle House Mackinac Island Native American Museum opening in Summer 2020.
+That aspect of family history is also celebrated at the Biddle House, which features the Mackinac Island Native American Museum.

-Edward Biddle was part of a prominent family in Philadelphia – his cousin Nicholas, for example, was president of the Second Bank of the United States and editor of Lewis & Clark’s report on their journey to the Pacific Northwest.
-Edward found his way to Mackinac Island after the War of 1812 where he worked in the booming Great Lakes fur trade for many years and later served both as sheriff and village president.
+Edward Biddle was part of a prominent family in Philadelphia.
+For example, his cousin, Nicholas, was president of the Second Bank of the United States and editor of Lewis & Clark’s report on their journey to the Pacific Northwest.
+Edward made a name for himself after finding his way to Mackinac Island following the War of 1812.
+He worked in the booming Great Lakes fur trade for many years and later served both as sheriff and Mackinac Island village president.

 Mackinac State Historic Parks created the Biddle House Mackinac Island Native American Museum along with tribal partners to share the story of the Native American peoples of northern Michigan.
 The museum notes that it is a story of battles won and lost, promises made and broken, cultures repressed and resurgent – and it is a story that continues today.